websanco/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/securing-liferay/securing-liferay.md

    For example, Liferay DXP relies on the application server for sanitizing CRLF in HTTP headers.
 You must ensure this is configured properly on the application server.
 Skipping this configuration may result in security verification products, like Veracode, flagging false positives in security reports.
 ```

-Here you'll learn the basic elements to secure Liferay DXP itself.
+Here you'll learn the basic elements to secure Liferay DXP.
 This includes configuring how users authenticate to your Liferay DXP installation, authorizing users with permissions, configuring secure access to Liferay DXP Web Services, and fine-tuning security features on an as-needed basis.

 ```important::
    Customers are advised to deploy security patches as they are released.
 For community and CE installations, we recommend always using the latest community release, which contains all previous security patches.